LukePappa/Ourism/text.md

-Being transcends, grounds, and is everything.
-To abide as being constitutes true fulfillment.
+To be constitutes true fulfillment.